Russ Henkin is Of Counsel at Berger Montague. He

 covenant litigation, eminent domain litigation, and divorce, among

-firm, also involved in trials of complex civil litigation
+also involved in trials of complex civil litigation matters.
+His

-claims and defense under the Racketeer Influenced and Corrupt
+defense under the Racketeer Influenced and Corrupt Organization Act

-Organization Act ("RICO"), stock fraud and foreclosure/workout and
+("RICO"), stock fraud and foreclosure/workout and other trials.

-other trials.
-Representative results included confirmation of a $20
+Representative results included confirmation of a $20 million plan

-million plan of reorganization for a psychiatric hospital company,
+of reorganization for a psychiatric hospital company, and

 In June 1991, Mr. Henkin rejoined Berger Montague, where he